Ella Fitzgerald: Verve years

 Fitzgerald made her first tour of Australia in July 1954 for the Australian-based American promoter Lee Gordon.
 This was the first of Gordon's famous "Big Show" promotions and the "package" tour also included Buddy Rich, Artie Shaw and comedian Jerry Colonna.

 Although the tour was a big hit with audiences and set a new box office record for Australia, it was marred by an incident of racial discrimination that caused Fitzgerald to miss the first two concerts in Sydney, and Gordon had to arrange two later free concerts to compensate ticket holders.
 Although the four members of Fitzgerald's entourage – Fitzgerald, her pianist John Lewis, her assistant (and cousin) Georgiana Henry, and manager Norman Granz – all had first-class tickets on their scheduled Pan-American Airlines flight from Honolulu to Australia, they were ordered to leave the aircraft after they had already boarded and were refused permission to re-board the aircraft to retrieve their luggage and clothing.
 As a result, they were stranded in Honolulu for three days before they could get another flight to Sydney.
-Although a contemporary Australian press report quoted an Australian Pan-Am spokesperson who denied that the incident was racially based, Fitzgerald, Henry, Lewis and Granz filed a civil suit for racial discrimination against Pan-Am in December 1954 and in a 1970 television interview Fitzgerald confirmed that they had won the suit and received what she described as a "nice settlement".
+Although a contemporary Australian press report quoted an Australian Pan-Am spokesperson who denied that the incident was racially based, Fitzgerald, Henry, Lewis and Granz filed a civil suit for racial discrimination against Pan-Am in December 1954, which they won on appeal in January 1956.
+In a 1970 television interview Fitzgerald said they received what she described as a "nice settlement".

 Fitzgerald was still performing at Granz's Jazz at the Philharmonic (JATP) concerts by 1955.
 She left Decca, and Granz, now her manager, created Verve Records around her.
-She later described the period as strategically crucial, saying, "I had gotten to the point where I was only singing be-bop.
+She later described the period as strategically crucial, saying: "I had gotten to the point where I was only singing be-bop.
 I thought be-bop was 'it', and that all I had to do was go some place and sing bop.
 But it finally got to the point where I had no place to sing.
 I realized then that there was more to music than bop.
 Norman ... felt that I should do other things, so he produced Ella Fitzgerald Sings the Cole Porter Song Book with me.
 It was a turning point in my life."

 On March 15, 1955, Ella Fitzgerald opened her initial engagement at the Mocambo nightclub in Hollywood, after Marilyn Monroe lobbied the owner for the booking.
 The booking was instrumental in Fitzgerald's career.
 Bonnie Greer dramatized the incident as the musical drama, Marilyn and Ella, in 2008.
 It had previously been widely reported that Fitzgerald was the first black performer to play the Mocambo, following Monroe's intervention, but this is not true.
 African-American singers Herb Jeffries, Eartha Kitt, and Joyce Bryant all played the Mocambo in 1952 and 1953, according to stories published at the time in Jet magazine and Billboard.